 Sleeping capacity: 10’x10’ size sleeps 5-6 people and 9’x9’ size sleeps roughly 4 people

-Starting off with a big boy, the Napier Sportz tent comes in a 9′ x 9′ for $349 or 10’ x 10’ for an extra $50.
+The Napier Sportz tent comes in a 9′ x 9′ for $349 or 10’ x 10’ for an extra $50.
 The bigger size can fit up to 6 people with the extra screen room.
 If you have friends, family, or a couple of furry companions with you, this tent will provide everyone plenty of space to move around.

 Made from super sturdy polyester taffeta and equipped with a waterproof floor and a rain protection system, the Napier Sportz offers reliable water protection from heavy rain.